 This is vastly different than years ago, say in 2011, when I was having many authentic interactions with readers on Facebook and social media has not become the monster that it is now.

-These days though, the notifications on my FB and Twitter are either spam, some commercialized plug, or some pointless alert.
-It has become very tiring to log into my social media accounts each day with a bright red alert showing XX notifications, only to sieve through them and see that they are pointless updates.
+These days though, my notifications on Facebook and Twitter are either spam, some commercialized plug, or some pointless alert.
+It has become very tiring to log into my social media accounts each day with a bright red alert showing XX notifications, only to sieve through and see that they are pointless updates.
 I have talked about these issues in these posts: Why I Deleted My Facebook Page, Challenges that I’m Facing Today, and The Fear of Missing Out (I’ve since reinstated my Facebook page after deleting it in 2016, but I no longer actively maintain it).

 My Issues with Twitter